Frequently Asked Questions

 When will the project break ground and when will it be completed?

-The project is scheduled to begin construction in Q1 2025 and be open for the start of the 2027-28 academic year.
+The project began construction in January 2025 and be open for the start of the 2027-28 academic year.
+For updates, visit our project updates page here.

 How are Minority- and Women-Owned Business Enterprises (MWBEs) being engaged?